polycirclenet/polycircle/README.md

 ![logo](/polycircle.png?raw=true "Optional Title")
 ##### Circle-based Edge Network #####

-Decentralized apps & CDN with signaling for webbt || webrtc-chord ('circle') from any email, cloud drive, git repo, Backand (Parse successor), blockchain ($), or improvised storage.
-This could ideally compel mitigating or obsoleting hosting & cloud infrastructure requirements entirely for the bravest hackeurs and supercomputing applicata.
+Decentralized apps & CDN with signaling for webbt from any improvised storage.
+Should mitigate or obsolesce hosting & cloud infrastructure requirements entirely for the bravest users.

+*Is it truly serverless?* Well, its more like bootstraping metadata for a P2P-based global delivery cluster.
+Among the cluster will also be our seeding supernodes where network metadata is shared with clients.

 ##### Registration #####
 Each new account is mapped to <br>